afarcome/captureTIP/README.md

 The files are:

+-- demo.R: generate a data set and estimate parameters and population size.
+Please start with this file for running the code

 -- tipEM.R: it contains function tipEM, implementing the Expectation-Maximization algorithm for estimating a Time Interaction Process by maximizing the conditional likelihood.
 Inputs are:

 obsData: list of length n, each element is capture times for i-th individual (see demo.R)